eClinicalWorks Data Engineer Salary | $80K-$100K+ | Levels.fyi

 The median Data Engineer compensation in United States package at eClinicalWorks totals $100K per year.
-View the base salary, stock, and bonus breakdowns for eClinicalWorks's total compensation packages.
+View the base salary, equity, and bonus breakdowns for eClinicalWorks's total compensation packages.
 Last updated: 11/11/2025

 Company